 Blindness or Visual Impairment (Bomb Threat, Fire, Hazardous Materials Releases, and Power Outages):

-- Give verbal instructions to advise about safest route or direction using compass directions, estimated distances, and directional terms.
+- Ask for or give verbal instructions to advise about safest route or direction using compass or detectable directions, estimated distances, and directional terms.
+Reliance on personal electronic devices, like smartphones, as navigational aids may not be advisable during rapidly evolving situations.

-- DO NOT grasp a visually impaired person’s arm.
-Ask if he or she would like to hold onto your arm as you exit, especially if there is debris or a crowd present.
+- DO NOT grasp a visually impaired person’s arm – it is surprising and can confound their route.
+Ask if they would like to hold onto your arm as you exit, especially if there is debris or a crowd present.

-- Give other verbal instructions or information (i.e. the elevators cannot be used).
+- Ask for or give other verbal instructions or information as needed (i.e. the elevators are not responding/cannot be used).

 Deafness or Hearing Loss (Bomb Threat, Fire, Hazardous Materials Releases, and Power Outages):